priyanka-maz/music-recommendation-facial-emotion/README.md

 - Run ```app.py```

 #
+## Use

+- Open the webpage.
+- Allow camera access permissions.
+- Make sure you are in a well lit environment.
+- The background color of the page changes depending on the mood.
+- Snap your funny expression.
+- Wait for the recommended music to pop up.

+*Make sure you are signed in to Spotify to listen to the entire track.*
+#
 ## Spotify API

 1. Once the emotion is detected, the Spotify API [**```/recommendations```**](https://developer.spotify.com/documentation/web-api/reference/get-recommendations) endpoint is used to obtain the recommended tracks.